johnbillion/wp-crontrol/readme.txt

 WP Crontrol lets you view and control what's happening in the WP-Cron system.
 From the admin screens you can:

- * View all cron events along with their arguments, recurrence, and when they are next due.
+ * View all cron events along with their arguments, recurrence, callback functions, and when they are next due.
  * Edit, delete, and immediately run any cron events.
  * Add new cron events.
  * Add, edit, and remove custom cron schedules.